envoyproxy/envoy-perf/salvo/README.md

 bazel build //...
 ```

-Salvo also support building by docker, use the following command:
+Salvo also supports building by docker, use the following command:

 ```bash
 export  ENVOY_DOCKER_BUILD_DIR=/tmp/salvo-docker-build